-Flame roasted poblano chiles, cut into strips and cooked with onions, Mexican crema, and Monterey Jack cheese.
-Serve with tortillas.
+Rajas con Crema are flame roasted poblano chiles, cut into strips and cooked with onions, Mexican cream, and Monterey Jack cheese.
+Delicious!

 - 6 fresh poblano chiles